What is Japandi style? Interior designers on why this soothing and chic design style has endured

 Shop Japandi style

 The key to mastering Japandi style is understanding that it's about lifestyle as well as interior design.
-Incorporate pieces that feel calming and beautifully crafted – this style is slow and intentional, so build your space over a period of time to ensure you are introducing furniture and decorative pieces you love not just seeing it as an interior design trend
+Incorporate pieces that feel calming and beautifully crafted – this style is slow and intentional, so build your space over a period of time to ensure you are introducing furniture and decorative pieces you love not just seeing it as an interior design trend.

 The most important thing is to infuse your space with the essence of nature, whether that's through the materials you use or the addition of plants (this one is non-negotiable).
 Create a space that feels serene, tranquil and a place of peace – Japandi style is fundamentally based around wellbeing and environmentally friendly practices.
 As a style that's set to endure, you'll be sure to love your space for years to come.

-Molly joined the Homes & Gardens interiors team at the start of 2024 as a content editor.
-Her undergraduate degree was in Magazine Journalism and Production, which she studied at the University of Gloucestershire.
-Before joining Homes & Gardens, she worked for two interiors titles across both print and digital channels, writing about a range of topics from room design ideas and decorating trends to the best places to source pre-loved homeware.
+I joined the Homes & Gardens interiors team at the start of 2024 as the kitchens & bathrooms editor.
+My undergraduate degree was in Magazine Journalism and Production, which I studied at the University of Gloucestershire.
+Before joining Homes & Gardens, I worked for two interiors titles across both print and digital channels, writing about a range of topics from room design ideas and decorating trends to timeless kitchen schemes and the best places to source pre-loved homeware.